AhmedElkholy-0/bead-inspection-system/README.md

 * Ultralytics YOLO: Deep learning-based object detection.

 ## Privacy & Data Policy
 This repository strictly contains no video or image assets.
 Source video files are excluded from version control to ensure data security.
-Users must provide local test data to run the inference scripts.